DanielNoord/pydocstringformatter/README.md

 usage: pydocstringformatter [-h] [-w] [--exclude EXCLUDE] [-v] [files ...]

 positional arguments:
-  files
+  files                 The directory or files to format.

 options:
-  -h, --help         show this help message and exit -w, --write        Write the changes to file instead of printing the diffs to stdout --quiet               Do not print any logging or status messages to stdout.
+  -h, --help            show this help message and exit -w, --write           Write the changes to file instead of printing the diffs to stdout.
+  --quiet               Do not print any logging or status messages to stdout.
+  -v, --version         Show version number and exit.

+configuration:
   --exclude EXCLUDE     A comma separated list of glob patterns of file path names not to be formatted.
-  -v, --version      Show version number and exit
 ```

 ### Configuration